JaredB25/osticket-prereqs/README.md

 <img width="306" alt="Image" src="https://github.com/user-attachments/assets/5e75fa4c-bb09-4489-b0b0-24439447ddbb" />
 </p>
 <p>
-Finally, proceed with the osTicket setup in your browser by clicking Continue.
-Assign a name to your helpdesk as desired, and select a default email address to receive customer-submitted ticket notifications.
+Next, click Continue to continue setting up osTicket in your browser.
+To receive notifications when a customer submits a ticket, choose a default email address and give your helpdesk whatever name you choose.
 </p>
 <br />